shaheryarshakeel/DS-Algo/README.md

 # DS-Algo
-A fine repo with Data Structures &amp; Algorithmic solutions to interview question with respect to different platforms.
+A fine repo with Data Structures &amp; Algorithmic solutions to interview questions with respect to different platforms.